spolu/node-shell/README.md

 ==========

-`node-shell` lets you create cross-platform native GUI apps based on [atom-shell](https://github.com/atom/atom-shell), directly from NodeJS.
-It no particular dependency or build phase.
+`node-shell` lets you create cross-platform native GUI apps based on [atom-shell](https://github.com/atom/atom-shell), straight out of the box from NodeJS, with no dependency or build phase required.

 ### Try it yourself